FluxML/Flux.jl/docs/src/training/optimisers.md

 At present, the same struct (such as `Adam`) can be used with either form, and will be automatically translated.

-For full details of how the new "explicit" interface works, see the [Optimisers.jl documentation](https://fluxml.ai/Optimisers.jl/dev/).
+For full details of how the new interface works, see the [Optimisers.jl documentation](https://fluxml.ai/Optimisers.jl/dev/).

-For full details on how the "implicit" interface worked, see the [Flux 0.13.6 manual](https://fluxml.ai/Flux.jl/v0.13.6/training/optimisers/#Optimiser-Interface).
+For full details on how the old "implicit" interface worked, see the [Flux 0.13.6 manual](https://fluxml.ai/Flux.jl/v0.13.6/training/optimisers/#Optimiser-Interface).

 ## Optimiser Reference